eiri020/ha_updater/README.md

 * -m => message of notification

 # Installation
-* Clone this repository into the home assistant configuration folder.
+* Clone this repository (https://github.com/eiri020/ha_updater) as subfolder of the home assistant configuration folder.
 * Copy the .ha_config.default to .ha_config and change options
 * Add the cloned repository folder to the .gitignore of your Home Assistant Configuration
 * following software packages need to be installed, on both your development pc and the Home Assistant server: